aistabci/abci-docs/v3/en/docs/system-updates.md

 # System Updates

+## 2025-04-15 {#2025-04-15}

+We plan to implement a command to check the usage limits of cloud storage, a command for SSH access control options when submitting jobs, and the implementation of Job Composer in OOD.

 ## 2025-03-03 {#2025-03-03}

 SingularityPRO is now available.
 For detailed usage instructions, please refer to [How to use SingularityPRO](containers.md#how-to-use-singularitypro).